 Mandatory Board Member Training

 Each Board member is responsible for his or her own compliance with the mandatory training laws that are described below:

-- Each Board member must complete at least 4 hours of professional development leadership training in education and labor law, financial oversight and accountability, and fiduciary responsibilities within the first year of his or her first term.
-This requirement is applicable to Board members who are elected after June 13, 2011 or who are appointed to fill a vacancy of at least one year’s duration after that date.
+- Each Board member elected or appointed to fill a vacancy of at least one year’s duration must complete at least four hours of professional development leadership training in education and labor law, financial oversight and accountability, and fiduciary responsibilities within the first year of his or her first term.

 - Each Board member must complete training on the Open Meetings Act no later than 90 days after taking the oath of office for the first time.
 After completing the training, each Board member must file a copy of the certificate of completion with the Board.
 Training on the Open Meetings Act is only required once.

 - Each Board member must complete a training program on evaluations under the Performance Evaluation Reform Act (PERA) before participating in a vote on a tenured teacher’s dismissal using the optional alternative evaluation dismissal process.
 This dismissal process is available after the District’s PERA implementation date.

 The Superintendent or designee shall post on the District website the names of all Board members who have completed the professional development leadership training described in number 1, above.

 Professional Development; Adverse Consequences of School Exclusion; Student Behavior

 The Board President or Superintendent, or their designees, will make reasonable efforts to provide ongoing professional development to Board members about the adverse consequences of school exclusion and justice-system involvement, effective classroom management strategies, culturally responsive discipline, and developmentally appropriate disciplinary methods that promote positive and healthy school climates, i.e., Senate Bill 100 training topics.